laureny17/61040-portfolio/assignments/assignment1.md

 1. _For people with less reach/social presence, it may be difficult to find reliable collaborators online._ I didn't choose this because it's too difficult to solve this issue when it would require either a huge user base or massive-scale, infeasible data scraping that could also frighten people who are found through the service (data privacy).

-2. _Coordinating schedules with family and friends is often cumbersome, especially across different time zones and varying levels of busyness._ I think that if people are indifferent enough to not go out of their way to schedule meet-ups, then they probably wouldn't go out of their way to use this tool to automate schedule-coordinating anyways.
+2. **Daily Minigame: Friends living far away often struggle to make time to engage in fun activities together online due to different timezones, schedules, workloads, and interests.
+Most multiplayer games require multiple possibly cumbersome things, such as sitting down with a computer, connecting via call, or simply a large chunk of free time that can be hard to come by and even more difficult to coordinate.** I chose this problem because I enjoy playing games, but often find them too high-committment to regularly engage in them with friends.
+I think that creating a more low-commitment activity for friends may be a feasible solution, and could help bring friends together and create new, small memories together.

-3. **Staying Updated: It’s hard to share life updates with close friends and family in a way that feels both meaningful and manageable.
-Group chats can get noisy or can feel less serious or intimate, social media feels performative, and one-on-one check-ins can be draining to do for everyone if you’re busy.
-A tool that focuses on more lightweight updates could help people feel present in each other’s lives without requiring too much effort during busy times.** I chose this problem because many of my friends have talked about how it's tough to keep in touch with people outside of their closest circle; some of my friends choose to post to their Instagram "close friends" stories, but a number of my other friends find Instgram (and other large social networks) as a platform to be too distracting to keep downloaded in the first place.
-I think it'd be helpful to have an app that is dedicated solely to the purpose of updating and staying updated with friends.
+3. _It’s hard to share life updates with close friends and family in a way that feels both meaningful and manageable.
+Group chats can get noisy or can feel less serious or intimate, social media feels performative, and one-on-one check-ins can be draining to do for everyone if you’re busy._ I didn't choose this problem because of insufficient differentiation, friction, and indifference.
+If people are unwilling to go out of their way to talk to people, then they probably wouldn't want to start using a new platform for this purpose, especially as it would require everyone in their circle to also be on the platform.

 ### Event Organization

-_For reference, I'm a part of a hackathon organizing team that uses its own student-built projects along with Google Sheets for all of its logistics and tech._

-1. _Application reading webapp has clunky UI that is hard to both understand and read, and I think a portion of the process can be automated through AI (while still having everything read by humans)._ I think that this is not too hard of a fix / not too much of a departure from the system we currently use; it's mostly the UI that is an issue, so we don't necessarily need a full over-haul.
+1. **Application reading webapp: It's easy for internal team tools to have clunky UI that is hard to both understand and read, as a small number of people have to deal with using it.
+However, in the context of an application reading webapp used to pick out accepted participants for an event, I that think a portion of the process can be automated through AI (while still having everything read by humans).
+Improvements to this webapp would both lead to increased productivity amongst application readers, as well as fairer, more well-read decisions over who to accept.** I chose this problem because I think that the currently platform we're working with is very bare-bones, so I feel that there's a lot of room for improvement and helpful additions.
+It would also be easy for me to collect feedback from our userbase, as this would be meant to be used as an internal tool for our organization (and potentially organizers of other hackathons or similar events).

 2. _For volunteer coordination, much of the process (communication, signups, questions/requests for help) can be automated._ I think there often isn't as much information that needs to be recorded for volunteers, so perhaps most organizations are already satified with whatever system they currently have in place and would be unwilling to switch to something new that they're less familiar with.

-3. **Coordinating Complex Event Schedules: As an event organizer, it's hard to keep track of multiple events happening at the same time when we need to list out a lot of information for each event (name, location, time, person in change, people helping out, etc.) and much of the information is dynamic/subject to change due to people moving around, things getting delayed, etc. Additionally, when many things are happening at once, it's too messy to use a tool like Google Calendar, but also can be visually overwhelming and confusing if put on a spredsheet instead, as we do currently.
-This means that each person must constantly check the spreadsheet constantly throughout the event days.** I chose this problem because how smoothly our event runs on the day-of is very important to me.
-I think it'd really help our small community to have a unified platform that keeps us all updated on what is going on and what has changed, as our currently system of using Google Sheets does the bare minimum and can be hard to read and understand, especially for newly-recruited organizers.
+3. _It's hard to keep track of multiple events happening at the same time when we need to list out a lot of information for each event (name, location, time, person in change, people helping out, etc.) and much of the information is dynamic/subject to change due to people moving around, things getting delayed, etc._ I didn't choose this because of insufficient differentiation and friction; it'd be difficult to come up with a system that is sufficiently different from just using a spreadsheet, and small improvements may not be enough to convince people to migrate.

 <!-- Problem 1 -->